 grounds of the U.S. Embassy Wednesday.
-Khomeini Lieutenants and Western diplomats blamed Marxists for staging the attack.
+Khomeini Lieuten-ants and Western diplomats blamed Marxists for staging the attack.
 The raiders with drew after a battle with the Mojahedeen.
 The People's Fedayeen have denied responsibility for the embassy attack.
 Western diplomats admit having little knowledge of the leftist underground and claim to have no information on its organization or command structure.
-While Shah Mohammad Reza Pahlavi was on the throne, most of their attention was directed at the larger, better-equipped antigovernment guerrillas of the Mojahedeen, whose victims included American advisers and government officials.
+While Shah Mohammad Reza Pahlavi was on the throne, most of their attention was directed at the larger, better-equipped anti-government guerrillas of the Mojahedeen, whose victims included American advisers and government officials.

-The Fedayeen, including many young, middle-class men edu--cated in Europe and the U.S., operate a headquarters in the technical faculty building of Tehran University, a few yards from the university Mosque where the Mojahedeen are based.

-Others in the leftist movement include the remnants of the Moscow-oriented, Communist

-Tudeh Party and its offshoot, the newly proclaimed Iranian Communist Party.
+The Fedayeen, including many young, middle-class men edu-cated in Europe and the U.S., operate a headquarters in the technical faculty building of Tehran University, a few yards from the university Mosque where the Mojahedeen are based.
+Others in the leftist movement include the remnants of the Moscow-oriented, Communist Tudeh Party and its offshoot, the newly proclaimed Iranian Com-munist Party.
 All have pledged allegiance to Khomeini, though many Westerners and Iranians see this as a marriage of convenience to take advantage of Khomeini's mass appeal.
 With the Shah gone and his Sayak secret police in hiding, various parties have been able to recruit openly for the first time.
 Diplomats believe the leftists are probably finding many converts among more radical members of the middle class who are fearful of a loss of power in a religiously oriented Islamic state.
 Khomeini's relative silence on the role of opposition groups -all he says is they will be free to express views not "against the interest of the nation"- has been largely responsible for what may have been an inevitable split.

 After long nights of 'diligent studying,' many a Notre Dame student finds himself with a severe case of the munchies.
-[Photo by Bob Gill]

-ND-SMC Theatre to perform 'An Evening of Dance' tonight

-by Pam Degnan

-The ND-SMC Theatre will present "An Evening of Dance" tonight and tomorrow night at 8:30 in O'Laughlin Auditorium.
+[Photo by Bob Gill] Sunday, Feb.18, 8pm Century Center Theatre Info: 219-284-9711 The Professional Touring Co. of GODSPELL good for .50 off with this ad ND-SMC Theatre to perform 'An Evening of Dance' tonight by Pam Degnan The ND-SMC Theatre will present "An Evening of Dance" tonight and tomorrow night at 8:30 in O'Laughlin Auditorium.
 The performances, consisting of a series of dance routines, will be highlighted by a spirited jazz routine.
 Admission is free.
 The dancers in the presentation are participants of Debra Sedore's advanced ballet class which meets weekly in Washing-"An Evening of ton Hall.
-Dance'' is choreographed and directed by Sedore with the technical supervision of stage manager, Mark Harris.
+Dance' is choreographed and directed by Sedore with the technical supervision of stage manager, Mark Harris.
 The first dance piece is a ballet lecture demonstration in which the dancers emphasize their skills at the bar.
-Entitled, "Un steps.
-Performers in this piece in-clude: senior Jacquiline Nanifito; juniors, Andrea Dereng, Tag-gerty Patrick, Marian Wittenburg, Particia Kirk and Carin Pacifico; sophomore Mary Beth Budd; and freshmen Melanie Budd, Diane Rosato, Linda Hewitt and Colleen Quinn.

-Ballet en Trois Mouvements," this exhibition is composed of a series of fast and slow dance
+Entitled, "Un Ballet en Trois Mouvements," this exhibition is composed of a series of fast and slow dance series of fast and social steps.

-Sedore will perform an interpretive dance solo to "Simple Song," an excerpt from Leonard Bernstein's Mass.

-The finale of the program is "Magic Bird of Fire", a lively jazz routine.
-Background music is arranged by the Salsoul Orchhestra.

-Commenting on the production
+Performers in this piece include: senior Jacquiline Nanifito; juniors, Andrea Dereng, Taggerty Patrick, Marian Wittenburg, Particia Kirk and Carin Pacifico; sophomore Mary Beth Budd; and freshmen Melanie Budd, Diane Rosato, Linda Hewitt and Colleen Ouinn. itt and Colleen Quinn.
+Sedore will perform an inter-pretive dance solo to "Simple Song," an excerpt from Leonard The finale of the program is "Magic Bird of Fire", a lively jazz routine.
+Background music is arranged by the Salsoul Orch- Commenting on the production BULLA SHED 5:15 mass and supper this triday and every fridayaudio specialists AUDIO SPECIALISTS, 401 N. MICHIGAN, SOUTH BEND, IN.

-of "An Evening of Dance", Sedore said, "Many hours have been given up in preparing for the show.
-The girls and I have worked tremendously hard and we can promise the audience an evening of both excitement and relaxation."

-AUDIO SPECIALISTS, 401 N. MICHIGAN, SOUTH BEND, IN.
 46601.
 PHONE: 234-5001.

-Features